AnyOldName3/LVFS/LVFS/Design.md

 ##Symlinks/shortcuts
 * Where these link back into the VFS, they must represent the virtual version of the file.

+##Deleting directories
+* Must remember that contents should not reappear if replacement directory is made.
+	- Could mark all children as deleted on deletion of parent
+	- Could mark children as deleted when replacement directory is made.
+* This is the responsibility of a Source.

 #Systems

 ##Selector